NittayaWu/professional-portfolio/README.md

 Credit:

 Background image in the 'About Me" section of the application was provided by Getty Images/iStockphoto, Creator: holwichaikawee.

+Placeholder Images in the 'Work' section of the application was provided by GitLab account CONN-VIRT-FSF-PT-01-2023-U-LOLC, in the folders: 01-HTML-Git-CSS/01-Activities/22-Stu_Mini-Project/Main/assets/images.

 Deployed page: